Skip to content

 commutator Commutator of two polynomials

-NOTE: Most of the functions above (except commutes and commutator) can be invoked using the dot notation.
+NOTE: All of the functions above can be invoked using the dot notation.
 For example, if \(A\) is a {Pauli,Fermi,Majorana} polynomial, then degree(A) or A.degree() are equivalent.

 Transforms